pdeona/-react-firebase-subscribable/README.md

 ### Context API

 `react-firebase-subscribable` exports `Provider` components and `connect` functions for using Auth/Firestore state via the context API.
-The api is modeled after Redux's with a few modifications to allow for different use cases.
+The API is modeled after `redux` with individual components being wrapped in a context consumer and passed the desired state fields.
 As with the above HOC's, auth state is separated from database subscriptions so the module exports separate Provider/connect functions for each:

 ### Auth